fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * An error is given if the constraint is instantiated with a type that uses null as a true value e.g. the `option` type or the `unit` type.

-* A nullabliity warning is given if the constraint is instantiated with a nullable type or a type defined with `AllowNullLiteral(true)` attribute.
+* A nullability warning is given if the constraint is instantiated with a nullable type or a type defined with `AllowNullLiteral(true)` attribute.

 > NOTE: The F# 4.x `null` also constraint implies a `not struct` constraint.
 See [Unresolved questions](nullable-reference-types.md#unresolved-questions) for more.